-Marketplace: Better Search, Less Effort
+Catalog: Better Search, Less Effort

 With a typical marketplace, vendors are required to upload the information about the asset that’s used in the actual listing of that asset.
 This free-form entry process leads to massive variation in the names, attributes, and descriptions of assets from provider to provider.
 As a result, the search functionality of the marketplace itself suffers.

-For the old version of the Hitched Marketplace, this meant that operators weren’t always seeing all of the available assets that met their needs, and providers with relevant assets were being left out of search results.
-But now, the new Marketplace structure completely solves these issues and makes it easy for operators to find what they are looking for while giving providers an equal opportunity to fulfill the quote request.
+For the old version of the Marketplace, this meant that operators weren’t always seeing all of the available assets that met their needs, and providers with relevant assets were being left out of search results.
+But now, the new Catalog structure completely solves these issues and makes it easy for operators to find what they are looking for while giving providers an equal opportunity to fulfill the quote request.

 Request for Quote: Market Evaluation & Price Visibility